-In the late summer of 2025, a new work of art will stand near the Singel: 'The Pillar of Palenstein: One More Cup of Coffee for the Road' by artist Q.S.
-Serafijn in collaboration with architect Jan Willem Terlouw.
+In the late summer of 2025, a new work of art will be placed at the Singel: 'The Palenstein Column: One More Cup of Coffee for the Road' by artist QS Serafijn in collaboration with architect Jan Willem Terlouw.
 A work of art that is a landmark and meeting place in one.
 Inspired by the worldly custom of drinking coffee together every day.

 Design